shuvoworld/Tuts/mysql-replication.md

 ### Edit the lines

 	bind-address            = 127.0.0.1
 into

 	bind-address            = slave.server.ip.address
+then

 	#server-id               = 1
 into

 	server-id               = 2
+then

 	#log_bin                 = /var/log/mysql/mysql-bin.log
 into

 	log_bin                 = /var/log/mysql/mysql-bin.log
+then

 	#relay-log               = /var/log/mysql/mysql-relay-bin.log
 into

 	relay-log               = /var/log/mysql/mysql-relay-bin.log
+then

 	#binlog_do_db            = newdatabase
 into

 	binlog_do_db            = your_database_name

 ### Command (terminal one)